wrist mechanics online course featured image

 • The lead wrist position is what controls the clubface throughout the swing; when you get the lead wrist in the correct spot, you’ll hit more consistent shots.

-• A proper pre-shot routine, setup, alignment, and even visualization will lead to you striking the ball with a square clubface.
+• A proper pre-shot routine, setup, alignment, and even visualization will help you strike the ball with a square clubface.

 Take a 2-minute Quiz and Step Up Your Game!